OfficeDev/office-js-docs-pr/docs/outlook/smart-alerts-onmessagesend-walkthrough.md

 1. Save your changes.

-> [!IMPORTANT]
-> Windows: At present, imports are not supported in the JavaScript file where you implement the handling for event-based activation.

 ## Update webpack config settings

-Open the **webpack.config.js** file found in the root directory of the project and complete the following steps.
+1. Open the **webpack.config.js** file found in the root directory of the project and complete the following steps.

-1. Locate the `plugins` array within the `config` object and add this new object at the beginning of the array.
+1. Locate the `plugins` array within the `config` object and add this new object to the beginning of the array.

     ```js
     new CopyWebpackPlugin({